phoophoo187/Privacy_SDN_Edge_IoT/README.md

 `iperf3 -u -c 10.0.0.1 -b0 -n 20M -bidir`

 How to test a static routing algorithm
-1) Make all Raspberry Pis in ad-hoc mode <br />
+1) Make all Raspberry Pis in the ad-hoc mode <br />
 2) Run `run.sh files` in all Raspberry Pis <br />
-3) After running sh files , pi cant ping each other anymore <br />
+3) After running `sh files` , a Raspberry Pi cannot ping each other anymore <br />
 4) Run [superedge.py](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/blob/main/flowrules/superedge.py) file in superedge by using  <br />
 `ryu-manager superedge.py`
 6) Rum ping command again in each Raspberry Pi <br />